Is Your Cat Lonely? These 7 Signs Will Help You Find Out

 Now, as most of us cat owners know, they are really expressive little creatures and can easily show you how they feel.
 Because cats can so easily let us know how they are feeling, there are some warning signs that will allow you to spot if your cat is becoming bored and lonely.

 Cats meow for a huge amount of reasons, but if they keep meowing and it sounds quite low pitched, it will almost sound like he or she is in pain.
 According to WebMD, cats can excessively meow for several reasons, one of them being loneliness.
-Non-stop meowing is often the form of crying for attention and telling you that they are lonely.
+Non-stop meowing is often the form of crying for attention and telling you that they are lonely at night or even during the day.

 Cats, as said above, can be a bit indifferent, but there are times when they love to run around your feet and jump on your lap for some cuddles, which is great for both of you.
 However, if you notice your cat will not leave your side and is constantly sleeping on you or sitting on your lap, this could be a sign that they are lonely.